WriteSpeakCode/writespeakcode.com/CONTRIBUTE.md

 ## Participation

-- Find an issue labelled `good first issue` or `todo` and claim it by assigning yourself.
+- Find an issue labelled `good first issue` or `help wanted` and claim it by assigning yourself.
 - Tag the person who created the issue or the [codeowners](/.github/codeowners) with any questions.

 ## Code of Conduct